Sameeriit/GoSpy/README.md

 These are almost all currently a WIP

 - [x] Cross-platform with `CGO_ENABLED=0` (compiles to any target that Go supports)
-- [x] Basic communication over TCP sockets
+- [x] Basic plaintext communication over TCP sockets
-- [ ] Encrypted communication over TCP sockets using a shared key
+- [x] AES-256 encrypted communication over TCP sockets using a shared password
+  - Note: This will cause a noticeable increase in response times
 - [x] Safe error handling for client so it won't suddenly drop on error
 - [x] Reverse shell
   - Note: This is not a full reverse shell, it is executing commands in a shell on the target and then returning their